Mediator - only for the 144,000?

 Not content with limiting the mediatorship to only 144,000 people, the article goes on to add that the propitiatory sacrifice, which the Bible says is for the "whole world's" sins, only applies to those that gain life in the earthly paradise.
 Since the Watchtower teaches billions will die at Armageddon without any hope of a resurrection, it is excluding all worldly people alive from the value of the sacrifice as well.

-Religions do not volunteer their most offensive doctrines to newcomers, and Watchtower doctrine about the mediator is not generally presented to Bible Studies before baptism.
-The word mediator does not appear at all in What Does the Bible Really Teach?; a primary teaching aid of Jehovah's Witnesses.
+Religions do not volunteer their most offensive doctrines to newcomers, and Watchtower doctrine about the mediator generally is not presented to Bible Studies before baptism.
+The word mediator does not appear at all in What Does the Bible Really Teach?, a primary teaching aid of Jehovah's Witnesses.
 Yet Jesus role as mediator is an important and fundamental teaching of Christianity, directly discussed in the Bible.
 In the Reasoning book the only mention of the mediator is in an unrelated manner that attempts to explain why we should not trust in Saints;

 "1 Tim.
 2:5, JB: "There is only one God, and there is only one mediator between God and mankind, himself a man, Christ Jesus."
 (There is no allowance here for others to serve in the role of mediator for the members of Christ's congregation.)"
 Reasoning From the Scriptures? p.184 par.
 7